Bitcoin falls by a fifth, cryptos see $1bn worth liquidated

-The broad selloff in cryptocurrencies also saw ether , the coin linked to the ethereum blockchain network, plunge more than 10%.
+The broad selloff in cryptocurrencies also saw ether, the coin linked to the ethereum blockchain network, plunge more than 10 percent.

-Based on cryptocurrency data platform Coingecko, the market capitalisation of the 11,392 coins it tracks dropped nearly 15% to $2.34 trillion.
+Based on cryptocurrency data platform Coingecko, the market capitalisation of the 11,392 coins it tracks dropped nearly 15 percent to $2.34 trillion.
 That value had briefly crossed $3 trillion last month, when bitcoin hit a record $69,000.

 Bitcoin heads for worst week in months as Mt Gox payouts loom